 Bonnie brings a wealth of experience in the non-profit, corporate and university arenas.
 She founded and was president of Dynamics for Change, a management consulting firm focusing on client relations, business development, and alliance partnerships.
 Bonnie also served as National Director of Education and Public Policy at Hadassah, the world’s largest women’s non-profit organization.
 There she created and managed the Leadership, Education and Training Center.
 Prior to that, she was Executive Director of Organization Advancement for Middlesex County College.
 Bonnie holds an Ed.D from Columbia University as well as two degrees from Rider University.

-Scott Brevda, Senior Educator and Visitor Services Operations Manager
+Scott Brevda, Senior Educator & Visitor Services Operations Manager

 Mercedes Correa, Accountant

 Nancy has been curating the Museum’s temporary art and history exhibition series since it began in 2016.
 As the Museum’s archivist, she looks after its historic documents, objects and art collection.
-Favorite projects since coming to Eldridge Street in 2009 include editing Beyond the Façade, an illustrated history of the Eldridge Street Synagogue and its restoration; developing the permanent exhibition in 2014, and curating exhibitions ranging from the art of Kiki Smith to Harbin, China/Past-Present, combining both history and contemporary art.
+Favorite projects since coming to Eldridge Street in 2009 include editing Beyond the Façade, an illustrated history of the Eldridge Street Synagogue and its restoration, developing the permanent exhibition in 2014, and curating exhibitions ranging from the art of Kiki Smith to Harbin, China/Past-Present, combining both history and contemporary art.
 Nancy has worked as an archivist, curator, editor and writer for longer than she cares to admit.
 She has been a consultant on major projects at the Whitney Museum of American Art, Montclair Art Museum, Alan Lomax Archives, Lotos Club and many other arts-related organizations.
-She holds an MA in art history from the Institute of Fine Arts at New York University and BA degrees in history and art history from Stony Brook University.
+She holds an M.A. in art history from The Institute of Fine Arts at NYU and B.A. degrees in history and art history from Stony Brook University.